SMYALTAMASH/CODECHALLENGE/CHALLENGE1/TERRAFORM/IMPORTANTDOCS/README.md

 * main folder contains the generic template with modules which will call different resources picking variables specific to each environment.
 * modules folder contains the services and its definition which can be extended pretty easily.
 * variables folder contains environment specific files.

+# Things that can be better are:-

+* Upgraded stack to latest version which is 1.0.9
+* Have workspace use
+* Have state locks and S3 state.